Cross Enrollment students may take one class per term at CSUSB Palm Desert Campus if they meet all of the following requirements:

 - Complete 'Cross Enrollment from the Community Colleges' The form is also available at: (1) home campus Transfer Center or (2) the PDC Administration Office.
 The student completes the top part.
 The home campus completes the middle portion.
 This form is required each term.

 - First time Cross Enrollment students must also complete the '

 Enrollment is on the first day of class and based on seat availability.
 Present the 'Cross Enrollment from the Community Colleges' form to the instructor.
 If the instructor agrees, the instructor will sign the bottom of the form.Submit completed forms, pay fee, and register home campus parking permit at the PDC Administration Office during the first week of classes.
 Forms will not be accepted earlier than the first week of classes.

-Students will not be listed on the class roster until after the third week of the quarter.
+Students will not be listed on the class roster until after the third week of the term.
 Therefore, students must keep a copy of the Cross Enrollment form as verification of authorized attendance.